Aedes Saturnus

 My buddy Shawn graciously started off my fundraising pledge with a $25 donation and a blog post about it, so great kudos to him for helping to raise money and spread the word.

 If you are interested in learning more about what happened in Chernobyl, the Wikipedia page is good for a general overview, and Chernobyl.info has more in-depth information.
 I’d also highly recommend looking at the photo essay done in 2004 by a woman who calls herself Kidd Of Speed (real name Elena Filatova); it shows what a desolate wasteland Chernobyl remains today.
 There are similar photographs in the gallery at Chernobyl 20, an exhibit dedicated to showing the lasting effects of what happened.
-Lastly, a news article from 2006 investigates whether more disaster is possible at the Chernobyl site.
+A news article from 2006 investigates whether more disaster is possible at the Chernobyl site.
+More recently, studies have shown that the effects of Chernobyl are worse than originally thought, causing mutations in the wildlife that roams free in the contaminated area.

 This is entirely a man-made disaster.
 Human effort built the reactor.
 Human error was responsible for the failure.
 Human shame and greed covered up what really happened and human ignorance and apathy have contributed to the continuing problems that exist today, over 20 years since the event.
 Please help spread the word and make this small difference in our world.
 These children never asked to have these health problems, nor were they given a fair chance by the government and citizens who were supposed to help protect them.